daattali/github-diff-navigator-extension/README.md

 ## My other extensions

+[Old School GitHub](https://github.com/daattali/oldschool-github-extension) - GitHub rolled out a brand new UI on June 23, 2020.
+There are a few aspects of the new UI that I (and many others) don't like and this extension brings back a few features from the classic GitHub look.

 [Google Slides Auto Resize Speaker Notes](https://github.com/daattali/gslides-betternotes-extension) - the slides thumbnails in the Speaker Notes window of Google Slides are tiny.
 This extension dynamically resizes the slides to be more readable based on the window size.